Chocobo1/mask-calculator/Readme.md

 This program is licensed under [GPLv3](http://www.gnu.org/licenses/gpl.txt)

 ## Notes
+* [Mask enumerator](https://bitbucket.org/27049215/mask-enumerator) was created to verify the solution of this program
 * This program was created to help me to generate the port mask when writing traffic shaping rules.
 The device which runs traffic shaping only supports [u32 filter](http://lartc.org/howto/lartc.adv-filter.html), and the filter could only match ports by specifying a mask.
 At the time, I didn't find any tool which is suitable for this [task](http://serverfault.com/questions/231880/how-to-match-port-range-using-u32-filter), so I started out my own.